jpc-hpe/my_nvim_config/README.md

 ### which-key

 I love this plugin, with only one small "but": If the pop-up is too long, then to scroll through it you need to use some keys (that appear documented at the bottom of the pop-up) .
 By default these scrolling keys are CTRL+U and CTRL+D. I tried to map to up/down arrows and quickly found a problem: they did not work as expected because those keys by themselves are already used outside which-key.
 I ended up using Shift+Up and Shift+Down as a second best option.
 I created a [file](lua/plugins/which-key.lua) to do that.

 In that file, I also added a keymap (ctrl+alt+w) to activate which-key in insert mode.

 ### chitshit (example of locally developed plugin)

 This is my own plugin, and I am using it to learn about plugins, lua, ...
 The interesting part are lines 2 and 3.
 By commenting one or the other, you can easily switch between a local copy and the one on github.
 I switch to local, do some development, and once finished I `git push`, switch back to github version, refresh (`U` in `:Lazy` screen) and check that it still works.

 ### blink and copilot

 By default, LazyVim integrates copilot.lua into blink.cmp (by means of blink-cmp-copilot).
 My main problem with that is that then you cannot use a very good feature of copilot which is "accept one word" or "accept one line".
 You either accept the whole suggestion or nothing at all.

 There is an [open issue](https://github.com/Saghen/blink.cmp/issues/1498) for this, and if/when it is fixed my workaround will not be required.
-In the meantime, and after many experiments, I am settling with the following setup:
+In the meantime, and after many experiments, I am settling with the following
+setup:

 - Use `copilot.lua` outside of `blink.cmp`
 - Have a key that toggles between blink, copilot, or nothing.

 That's basically it.
 However, some tricks were required in the [file](lua/plugins/blink_copilot_combined.lua):

 - You cannot simply disable `blink-cmp-copilot`, because LazyVim adds some sources dependencies.
-Instead, I use and opts function that removes copilot from blink sources after the fact
+Instead, I use an opts function that removes copilot from blink sources after the fact
 - for `copilot.lua`, I redefine the `should_attach` function to look at my newly defined buffer variable.
   Otherwise, copilot is re-enabled even after I disable it.

 A new key mapping (`Alt-Z`) toggles between 3 states: blink enabled (and copilot disabled), copilot enabled (and blink disabled), or both disabled.
 The key works both in normal and insert mode so you can switch while typing.

 And a new autocommand makes sure that you start each buffer in the status with both copilot and blink disabled.